CianMaggs/google-homepage/README.md

 This is a little project to practise what I have learnt so far in HTML and CSS.
+The goal is to recreate the google homepage as close as possible, just the styling, not with any working input output.

 The project is from The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)